 Naturally, the many Hawaii-themed TV shows and series (Hawaii Five-O, Magnum PI and others) have their place in the book, too.
 Needless to say that the Hawaiian shirt, that had a huge impact on Hawaiian economy, has a chapter of its own where many famous local designers comment on it.

-The success and the easiness with which various races mixed and cooperated on Hawaii could have served as a model for the entire US, as in the war years Caucasians with no former contact to people of another ethnicity suddenly witnessed and experienced social contact with Chinese, Asian, African, Philippine or Korean people.
+The success and the easiness with which various races mixed and cooperated on Hawaii could have served as a model for the entire US, as in the war years Caucasians with no former contact to people of another ethnicity suddenly witnessed and experienced social contact with Chinese, Asian, African, Philippine and Korean people.
 This was maybe the most important influence of the Hawaiian experience in the 1950s, as Alexander suggests: “Many of these GIs [who fought and lived in the Pacific theater during WWII] and war workers came home with changed attributes about race mixing, then raised children with even more liberal attitudes on integration.
 Still other GIs and war workers stayed in Hawaii and married local women.”

-Surfing culture, together with the surf music and new industry branches that started producing magazine, wet suits, surf boards and other goods also took the continental US by storm, making California a hot spot for the way-of-life that came with the boards.
+Surfing culture, together with the surf music and new industry branches that started producing magazines, wet suits, surf boards and other goods also took the continental US by storm, making California a hot spot for the way-of-life that came with the boards.

-As each topic could fill many volumes (and there actually are many books on the topic), this title here gives an excellent and concise overview on the huge cultural influence Hawaii actually had and still has.
+As each topic could fill many volumes (and there actually are many books on the topic), this title here gives an excellent and concise overview of the huge cultural influence Hawaii actually had and still has.
 Alexander’s writing style is somewhere between that of a newspaper author who also employs first-person experience and that of a scholar/fan of the subject.
 He is the founder and director of the Academic Film Archive of North America.

 Review by Dr. A. Ebert © 2019